The Facts of Life (TV series): The Facts of Life Goes to Paris

 The Facts of Life Goes to Paris, a two-hour TV movie in which Mrs. Garrett and the girls travel to France, aired September 25, 1982.
-It scored 18.1/31 in the Nielsen Ratings.
+It ranked 22nd for the week, with an 18.1 rating and a 31 share.
 The movie was later added to the American syndication package, separated into four half-hour episodes; however, the original cut of the film appears on the Season 4 DVD set in 2010.
 The TV movie was directed by Asaad Kelada.

 The Facts of Life Down Under

 The Facts of Life Down Under, another two-hour TV movie, aired Sunday, February 15, 1987 placing a strong No. 13 for the week garnering 21.4/32.
 This was strategic counterprogramming by NBC, which placed the movie against the conclusion of ABC's highly publicized miniseries Amerika.
 The Telemovie was also syndicated as four half-hour episodes in later U.S. airings.